 4) Trip/Fall Protection

 Machine shops are full of tools, equipment, and wires that can easily be tripped over.
 Be sure to enforce the cleaning and organization of all areas to ensure safety.
-Bundle wires and cables, sweep up dust that can be slipped on, and make sure all tools are kept in their proper storage areas.
+Bundle wires and cables with a cable wrap product, sweep up dust that can be slipped on, and make sure all tools are kept in their proper storage areas.
 Keep a checklist that’s followed daily.

 Implement safety procedures, have regular safety meetings and training sessions and get everyone involved.
 This will always pay off.